 - Romans 8:35-39

-Don Coffee told me at Lisa, his daughter's funeral, that he didn't understand how people without faith could go through this horrible ordeal and survive.
-We concluded that unbelievers do face terrible tragedies and come out
+Don Coffee, her dad, told me at Lisa's funeral, that he didn't understand how people without faith could go through horrible ordeals like this and survive.
+We concluded that unbelievers do face terrible tragedies and come out:

-- or in a permanent denial..but they don't come through hopeful.
+- or in permanent denial..but they don't come through hopeful.

 - a loving heart